 We covered a lot in project 1, so you’ve probably forgotten how to do this, but that’s OK: Single View App projects don't come with a navigation controller as standard, but it's trivial to add one: click inside the view controller, then go to the Editor menu and choose Embed In > Navigation Controller.

-UIButtons had a white background color and rounded edges so they were visibly tappable, but from iOS 7 onwards buttons have been completely flat with just some text.
+In the early days of iOS, buttons had a white background color and rounded edges so they were visibly tappable, but these days buttons are completely flat with just some text.
 That's OK, though; we'll make them more interesting soon.

 You can jump to the size inspector directly by pressing the keyboard shortcut Alt+Cmd+5 or by going to the View menu and choosing Utilities > Show Size Inspector.
 Don't worry about the X positions, but the Y positions should be 100 for the first flag, 230 for the second, and 360 for the third.
 This should make them more or less evenly spaced in the view controller.